Richard Kissane

-Richard Kissane (born 1868) was an Irish hurler who played for the Kerry senior team.
+Richard Kissane (1868-?) was an Irish hurler who played for the Kerry senior team.

 Kissane was a regular member of the starting twenty-one during Kerry's most successful hurling period shortly after the foundation of the Gaelic Athletic Association and the start of the inter-county championship.
 During his career he won one All-Ireland medal and one Munster medal.

 At club level Kissane was a one-time county club championship medalist with Ballyduff.